mrud/dangel.im/blog/_posts/2013-04-21-debian-rc-bug-analysis.md

 about looking into the number of Debian Developers actively working on RC bugs for the upcoming wheezy release.

-In this blog post I analyze the data shared by Michael and provide the R commands used to generate the data.
-Instead of using R you can use any other statistical environment such as numpy (have a look at ipython notebook + numpy).
+In this blog post I analyze the data shared by Michael and provide the `R` commands used to generate the plots & findings.
+If you are interested into looking into the data yourself, but don't like `R`, I suggest using ipython notebook + numpy instead.

+## Analysis

-In order to work with the data we have to read the provided csv file.
-To get an initial understanding of the distribution of the data we can create a box plot to show the range of contributions:
+After parsing the data file we typically want to get an understanding of the data, by using `summary(bugs)` we get the `minimum(1)`, `median(5)`, `mean(15.4)`, `max(716)` and quantiles of the data.
+This shows that the number of messages is wide-spread and a few people contribute a lot.
+To visualize the dispersion of the data we can create a box plot showing  the range of messages:

 ![boxplot](/blog/assets/img/debian-boxplot.png)